ophelialabs/ophelialabs.github.io/docs/src/index.md

 - **Explicitly** provided instructions to join **confluence/jira**

 <marquee behavior="scroll" direction="left" scrollamount="5">
-  Greggory
+# Greggory
 </marquee>

 - #12 of 12 (the LAST): **We May Have Something, talk offline or whatever we need to do**
    * Due diligence? / Timeline doesn't add up does it?
       - Was delegated **NW regional distribution manager**, then intervention
 - I did not want to, but last minute email ID changed, and the urge to follow through last second was prominent.
 You have lost this form of autonamous control havent you?
-Its been around 2 weeks to a month.
+Its been about 2 weeks to a month.
 I feel it.
 - I will always be a firm believer that once a schedule is published, if it is unpublished for changes, the affected team members whose schedule has been edited should be notified via email and text.

 ---